The Betsy: Box office

+Critical

 Most of the reviews of the film were negative.
 Chicago Tribune reviewer Gene Siskel offered a damning critique of the film:

 Of course "The Betsy" is trash.
 That's what it's supposed to be.
 That's what its audience wants, the same huge audience that buys every one of Harold Robbins' trashy novels.

 An advertisement for the film claims that "the most dynamic, sexy, powerful people are Harold Robbins people."
 That's a polite way of saying that Robbins books, and the films upon which they are based, serve up super soft-core porn in luxurious surroundings.

 How else do you explain the following tasteless scene, which inexplicably occurs in the middle of a saga of an automotive scion's attempt to build one last great car.
 In action that lasts one minute, the scion's 5-year-old grandson watches his homosexual father blow his brains out in a car.
 Then the crying kid runs upstairs to his mother's bedroom only to discover that Mom is shacked up with Gramps!

 It would be easy to laugh off that scene as just so much tastelessness, yet I can't help but think that some of the upright folks who patronize "The Betsy" for scenes like that are the same people who also complain about the horrible language their children are exposed to in a fine film like "Saturday Night Fever."